dgerlanc/dask-scaling-dataframe/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dgerlanc/dask-scaling-dataframe/master)

 This repository contains the slides, exercises, and answers for *Python and Dask: Scaling the Dataframe*.
-The goal of this tutorial is to teach you, someone with experience programming in Python, most of the features available in Pandas.
-The material from this course has been presented at conferences including ODSC and Battlefin Discovery Data and online through the O'Reilly platform.
+The goal of this tutorial is to teach you, someone with experience working with tabular data in pandas, to scale to problems that do not fit in memory on a single machine.

 ## Why this course exists